Abhimaan (1973 film)

-According to Aalif Surti, the film is based on the troublesome marriage between two Hindustani classical music maestros, the sitarist Ravi Sankar and the surbahar player Annapurna Devi, though author Raju Bharatan states that Hrishikesh Mukherjee based the film's story on the life of singer Kishore Kumar and his first wife, Ruma Ghosh.
+According to Aalif Surti, the film is based on the troublesome marriage of two Hindustani classical music maestros, the sitarist Ravi Sankar and the surbahar player Annapurna Devi, though author Raju Bharatan states that Mukherjee based the film's story on the life of singer Kishore Kumar and his first wife, Ruma Guha Thakurta.
 The 1954 film A Star Is Born has also been cited as a vague influence.
+The 1970 Bengali film Bilambita Loy, starring Uttam Kumar and Supriya Devi is also noted to be an influence.

-The film is perhaps best remembered for its songs, composed and arranged by S. D. Burman, written by Majrooh Sultanpuri, and sung by playback singers Kishore Kumar, Mohammed Rafi, and Lata Mangeshkar.
-The film was a major hit at the box office and is amongst the earliest hits of Bachchan's career.
+The film was a major hit at the box office and is amongst the earliest hits of Amitabh Bachchan's career.
 Jaya Bachchan won the Filmfare Best Actress Award for Abhimaan.
+Popular singer Anuradha Paudwal started her music journey from this film, where she sang a Sanskrit verse for Jaya Bhaduri.

 Synopsis

 Subir is a professional singer with a soaring career.
-He does not plan to marry—until he meets Uma, a sweet village girl who is musically gifted.
-Subir falls in love with Uma and marries her.
-He returns to Mumbai with his new bride.
-Subir continues as a singer and also fosters Uma's singing career.
+He has no plans to marry—until he meets Uma, a sweet village girl who is musically gifted.
+Subir falls in love with Uma and marries her and returns to Mumbai with his new bride.
+Subir continues as a singer and fosters Uma's singing career.
 His career falters, however, just as Uma's singing career begins to thrive.

 Eventually, she becomes more successful than her husband, sparking jealousy from Subir.
 His pride and jealousy tear the marriage apart.
-The question becomes whether Subir can overcome his jealousy.
-The movie reaches a very sensitive situation when the couple separates and Uma has a miscarriage.
-After heavy criticism from his aunt, they comes together again in an emotional reunion and they sing together.
+The couple separates, and Uma has a miscarriage.
+After heavy criticism from his aunt, Subir realises his vanity and reconciles with Uma in an emotional reunion, and they sing together.